Last Updated on

-Taking one pill a morning with my breakfast I easily met my RDA amounts for all the important stuff and could eat what I liked the rest of the day.
+It's made to contain 12 vitamins and 13 minerals, so taking one pill a morning right after my breakfast, I can easily met the RDA amounts for all the important stuff and could eat what I liked the rest of the day.

 I didn’t notice myself turn into Popeye at the gym, but I was certainly chirpier and more energetic throughout the day.